omundy/learn-git-milestones/README.md

 ### Git in Atom

-- You should be able to use Atom for a basic Git workflow
+You should be able to ...

-- [ ] In Github Desktop, open the repo in Atom: Repository > Open in Atom
+- [ ] In Github Desktop, open this repo [learn-git-milestones](https://github.com/omundy/learn-git-milestones) in Atom: Repository > Open in Atom
 - [ ] In Atom, edit this README file and add your *third* favorite emoji here: **??**
 - [ ] Create a new file `hello.txt`, add some text and save it.
-- [ ] Click the small Git button at the bottom right to display the Git panel.
+- [ ] Display the Git panel (click the small Git button at the bottom right).
-- [ ] Click on your file(s) in Unstaged changes and confirm your changes match what you expect to see
+- [ ] Select on your file(s) in Unstaged changes and confirm your changes match what you expect to see
 - [ ] Double click on each file with changes to stage them
 - [ ] Commit your changes directly to the master branch with the message `commit #4 from Atom`